 DATA STORAGE AND TRANSFER

 Whether stored manually or electronically, personal data will be secure as far as is practicable.
-Swansea Tribology Ltd aims to ensure that manual files holding personal data are securely held with locks and only those who should have access retain the key.
-In the case of computerised records, Swansea Tribology Ltd will ensure that strong passwords are established to limit unauthorised access and all laptops that are taken off site will contain necessary information only.
+Swansea Tribology Services Ltd aims to ensure that manual files holding personal data are securely held with locks and only those who should have access retain the key.
+In the case of computerised records, Swansea Tribology Services Ltd will ensure that strong passwords are established to limit unauthorised access and all laptops that are taken off site will contain necessary information only.
 Encrypted systems will be used where necessary.
 Data will not be held for longer than is necessary.
 Arrangements for the secure disposal of both paper and electronic records have been established.

-All forms of data transfer and storage must be approved by management prior to their use if not supplied by Swansea Tribology Ltd. Devices such as, floppy disks, memory sticks, USB memory modules, internal and external CD and DVD writers should be considered prohibited unless explicit management consent has been provided.
+All forms of data transfer and storage must be approved by management prior to their use if not supplied by Swansea Tribology Services Ltd. Devices such as, floppy disks, memory sticks, USB memory modules, internal and external CD and DVD writers should be considered prohibited unless explicit management consent has been provided.

 The transmission of any data from any internal source to a personal computer or storage device is not permitted.

 Swansea Tribology Services Ltd will only disclose information when an individual has provided their express consent, where we are legally obliged to do so or when there is a business requirement to disclose data that is within the remit of the legislation e.g. for any employee benefits operated by third parties, for statutory payment purposes, for HR management and administration and so forth.